Mani Malai: Production

 Mani Malai is an anthology film consisting of four short comedy films, each made by a different director.
 The first, Ashaadabuthi, explores the serious issue of untouchability in a light manner, and was directed by Fram Sethna.
 The second, Minor-in Kaathal, revolves around a "minor" (Note: In archaic Tamil vernacular, a "minor" is a young man living luxuriously on inherited wealth.) refusing to marry the woman of his mother's choice.
 The third, Abbuthi Adigal, is a story of "godly devotion dealt with humour".
 The fourth, Naveena Markandeyar, tells the story of Markandeya in a parodical manner and was directed by A. T. Krishnaswamy.
 Shooting for Mani Malai took place at Vel Pictures Studio, Guindy.

 Release and reception

-Mani Malai was released in 1941 and emerged a commercial success; according to Krishnaswamy, it was due to "the presence of top comedy actors of that era".
+Mani Malai was released in 1941 and was a commercial success; according to Krishnaswamy, it was due to "the presence of top comedy actors of that era".
 The Indian Express wrote, "Usual slap-stick inescapably lapsing into cheap humourising of domestic life is provided."